Skip navigation links

 Fortran unit number 26

 The generalized chemistry files contain all the information Wind-US requires to compute a general chemistry mixture.
-A chemistry file has a header line, followed by three sections containing thermodynamic coefficients, finite rate coefficients, and transport properties.
+A chemistry file has a header line, followed by three sections containing data defining the thermodynamic properties, reaction rates, and transport properties.

 Header

-The header line must contain a single parameter, ispec, specifying the type of reaction rate and the format for the finite rate data.
-The format for the header line is:
+The first line in the file must contain a single value, ispec, specifying the type of reaction and the format for the finite-rate data.
+The format for the line is:

 ispec ISPEC